rexdex/recompiler/readme.md

 };
 ```

-By filling in this class the decompiler can express much more about the instruction - ie. what is it going to do with the control flow of the program or what registeres are being read/written by it.
-Each actual PowerPC instruction has it's opcode class that is able to transform the Instruction into the InstructionExtendedInfo.
+By filling in this class the decompiler can express much more about the instruction—i.e. what is it going to do with the control flow of the program or what registers are being read/written by it.
+Each actual PowerPC instruction has its opcode class that is able to transform the `Instruction` into the `InstructionExtendedInfo`.

 ## Blocks

-After all instructions are disassembled it's important to identify blocks of instructions that can have known single place of entry.
-This is done by analyzing all the "call" and "jump" instructions that can be resolved.
-This is not foolproof as it does not identify properly the indirect calls (vtable, function pointers) and indirect jumps (switch statements).
+After all instructions are disassembled it's important to identify blocks of instructions that can have a known single point of entry.
+This is done by analyzing all the `call` and `jump` instructions that can be resolved.
+This is not foolproof as it does not properly identify the indirect calls (vtable, function pointers) and indirect jumps (switch statements).
 The more knowledge about a block we have and the more certainty about the points of entry the faster code we will be able to generate.

 ![DolphinDemoScreenshot](/_images/xex_decompiled.jpg)

 ## Recompilation

-After all of the code is disassembled we can start to decompile it into logically equivalent representation.
+After all of the code is disassembled we can start to decompile it into a logically equivalent representation.
 The simple trick here is to realize that for the sake of just getting it to work we don't need to convert the code into any high-level language.
 What matters is to get exactly the same execution results.
 The CPU state is represented as a structure:

 ```c++
 class CpuRegs : public runtime::RegisterBank